Mongolian wrestling: Mongolian National Naadam

 In Mongolia, the Naadam ('Game' in English) takes place in July each year.

-The biggest competition is the National Naadam competition in Ulaanbaatar, which has the largest number of wrestlers and live radio and television broadcasts throughout the country.
+The biggest competition is the National Naadam competition in Ulaanbaatar, which has the largest number of wrestlers and live radio and television broadcasts throughout the country, with overseas streaming, enabling the reach to go beyond to countries all over the globe.
 Naadam is divided into three classes based on the Mongolian administrative divisions.